-Asbestos was common in ceiling tiles, tile adhesives and ceiling texture sprays from the 1940s through the 1990s.
+Asbestos was common in ceiling tiles, tile adhesives, dry wall, duct wrap, and ceiling texture sprays from the 1940s through the 1990s.
 One of the most common uses of asbestos ceiling tiles was in “drop ceilings.”
 Older homes may have these ceilings in kitchens and they were common in basement remodels to cover unsightly ductwork.
 Schools, colleges, universities and hospitals are other structures that used this type of ceiling tiles.

 Offices of all types relied on cheap, fire resistant ceiling materials containing asbestos – particularly multi-story structures.
 As a rule of thumb, the older the structure, the greater the risk that asbestos-containing tiles were used in the ceiling construction.
 In addition to ceiling products, there are many other construction materials that may contain asbestos that can cause disease.

 The Dangers of Asbestos Ceiling Tiles and Materials

 Since the early 1990s, asbestos has largely been abandoned by the construction industry, but not because it’s been completely outlawed.
 In fact, the EPA has tried several times to completely block the use of asbestos-containing products in all industries, but big business interests have blocked the legislation time and again – putting profits before people.